srane96/beginner_tutorials/README.md

 ```

 #### Running test
 Before running the test make sure that there are no nodes which are currently active.
-If there a running node, stop it by using CTRL+C.
+If there is any running node, stop it by using CTRL+C.
-Go to main workspace directory and run the gtest use following command
+Go to the main workspace directory and run the gtest use following command
 ```
 $ catkin_make run_tests_beginner_tutorials
 ```
 This will generate a recorder.bag file in the results directory.

 #### Replaying the bag file
 First make sure all the nodes are stopped.
-Also make sure that roscore is active.
-Then in the workspace start the listener node only, using the following command.
+Also make sure that the roscore is active.
+Then in the workspace start the listener node only, using the following command
 ```
 $ rosrun beginner_tutorials listener
 ```
-Then go to results directory and run the following command
+Then go to the results directory and run the following command
 ```
 rosbag play recorder.bag
 ```